 Contribution Margin $5,501

 This number decreases each subsequent year due to interest on a lower unamortized value.
-So in year two, the franchisee only needs to cover the $3,751 of amortization of the franchise fee plus interest of 7% on the remaining unamortized balance of $21,249 ($25,000 – $3,751 – year one of amortization).
+In year two, the franchisee only needs to cover the $3,751 of amortization of the franchise fee plus interest of 7% on the remaining unamortized balance of $21,249 ($25,000 – $3,751 – year one of amortization).
 This equals $3,751 plus interest of $1,487 or $5,238.
-So; net sales in year two needed to cover the franchise fee and interest equals an additional $19,401.
+Net sales in year two necessary to cover the franchise fee and interest equals an additional $19,401.

 Over the seven year period, the additional sales required drops from the year one amount of $20,375 to the final year amount of $14,867.